Baby It's You (film): Plot

 In Trenton, New Jersey in 1966, two high school students start a relationship.
 Upper-middle-class Jewish girl Jill Rosen, who is bound for Sarah Lawrence College, meets a blue collar Italian boy nicknamed the Sheik, who aspires to follow in Frank Sinatra's footsteps.

 Jill, who is successful in high school acting productions, rebuffs Sheik's sexual advances.
 He has a one-night stand with Jody, a sexually active friend of Jill's; Jody subsequently makes a half-hearted suicide attempt.

 Sheik is expelled from school.
-After an attempted robbery and subsequent pursuit by local police, he drives to Miami, Florida.
+After an attempted robbery and subsequent pursuit by local police, he buys a one-way train ticket to Miami, Florida.
 Jill leaves for her first year at Sarah Lawrence in the fall of 1967, where she becomes friends with Leslie.
 Leslie introduces her to her boyfriend's buddy, Steve, and the two couples occasionally double date.

 Jill visits Sheik in Miami during spring break, and sees how little he has going for him, where he is washing dishes at a Miami Beach nightclub and lip syncs Sinatra recordings on weekends.

 Jill has sex with Sheik.
 In the moments before they undress, their conversation turns to his odd nickname, which he had not explained to Jill when they dated in high school.
 He explains that it comes from the Sheik brand of condoms.

 Some time after Jill returns to college, no longer a virgin, she sleeps with Steve.
 Sheik arrives at work to find that he has been replaced by a real singer, though he is no great talent.
 This humiliation makes Sheik self-aware of his almost non-existent opportunities.
 He steals a car and makes the long drive from Miami to Sarah Lawrence in New York, propelled by the romantic notion of reuniting with Jill.